mandajohansen/Amanda---eksamen/README.md

------OPEN NewFigmaIMPLEMENTATION FOR MOST UP TO DATE BRANCH-----
------OPEN NewFigmaIMPLEMENTATION FOR MOST UP TO DATE BRANCH-----
------OPEN NewFigmaIMPLEMENTATION FOR MOST UP TO DATE BRANCH-----
------OPEN NewFigmaIMPLEMENTATION FOR MOST UP TO DATE BRANCH-----
------OPEN NewFigmaIMPLEMENTATION FOR MOST UP TO DATE BRANCH-----
------OPEN NewFigmaIMPLEMENTATION FOR MOST UP TO DATE BRANCH-----
------OPEN NewFigmaIMPLEMENTATION FOR MOST UP TO DATE BRANCH-----
------OPEN NewFigmaIMPLEMENTATION FOR MOST UP TO DATE BRANCH-----

-# P2-Application
+# Amanda eksamen

 Keystone key 123456

-Our mobile application for our second semester project (group 208)

-Hamza Majid Qureshi
-David Rolskov Westergaard
-Gabriel Colton DeAngelis  Walløe
-Malthe Hansen
-Anton Buus Hansen
-Amanda Leithoff Johansen
-Yavuz Akyüz
-Frederik Ljungquist

-Branches...

-main: Not the main branch, but a branch used in the beginning of the project.
-Not updated.
+The branch which holds the changes i have done and has the most changes is called AMANDA - EKSAMEN

-NewFigmaImplementation: Used as this project's main branch.
+The other most updated is NewFigmaImplementation: Used as this project's main branch.
 The most up to date, and with each branch merged into this.

+When needed to open this project, these packages are nessesary:
+* Input System
+* Device Simulator
+* Vector2 Graphics - Write this in the search bare under the packages manager: com.unity.vectorgraphics

 Extra Branches...